tomjwalker/diy-dnn/README.md

     2. Now WandB implemented, replace names with an UUID; WandB tracks the config
 2. Understand why there is still training instability.
 Possible candidates:
     1. An issue with the final batch of the epoch not being the same size as the rest?
 On a similar note, should there be a (1/m) term for some BatchNorm gradient calculations, to render them batch size-independent?
     2. Look deeper into vanishing gradients.
-Exploding gradients should be mitigated now with ClipNorm, BatchNorm and He initialisation, but no work has been done on v. gradients
+Exploding gradients should be mitigated now with ClipNorm, BatchNorm and He initialisation, but no work has been done on vanishing gradients.
+(Related?) - implement and investigate Leaky ReLU units
     3. Mini-batch SGD overshooting local optima in weight space?
 What would the effects of Adam / AdamW be?
 Implement, and perform a scan of optimisers
     4. On that final point, also implement and try regularisation, dropout and try larger mini-batch sizes